| <!DOCTYPE HTML> |

 | <h3 id="error-pattern"><a class="header" href="#error-pattern"><code>error-pattern</code></a></h3> |

-| <p>The <code>error-pattern</code> <a href="directives.html">directive</a> can be used for runtime messages, which don't |
+| <p>The <code>error-pattern</code> <a href="directives.html">directive</a> can be used for runtime messages which don’t |

-| have a specific span, or in exceptional cases, for compile time messages.</p> |
+| have a specific span, or, in exceptional cases, for compile time messages.</p> |

 | <p>Let’s think about this test:</p> |